caiodcamargo999/rarityleads_in_cursor/DESIGN_RULES.md

 ### Before Deployment
 - [ ] All pages use the new Button component
-- [ ] No gradients or glass morphism
+- [ ] No gradients or glass morphism (bg-gradient, backdrop-filter, blur)
-- [ ] Only font-weight 400 and 500 used
+- [ ] Only font-weight 400 and 500 used (no font-semibold, font-bold, etc.)
 - [ ] Sidebar has logout button at bottom
 - [ ] All buttons are functional and accessible
 - [ ] Mobile responsive design